 Appropriation: Air Quality Planning

 Included in amounts appropriated above, out of the Clean Air Account No. 151 in Strategy A.1.1 Air Quality Assessment and Planning, is $5,000,500 for the biennium beginning on September 1, 2013 for air quality planning activities to reduce ozone in areas not designated as nonattainment areas during the 2014-15 biennium and as approved the TCEQ.
-These areas may include Waco, El Paso, Beaumont, Austin, Corpus Christi, Longview-Tyler-Marshall, San Antonio, and Victoria.
+These areas may include Austin, Beaumont, Corpus Christi, El Paso, Granbury, Longview-Tyler-Marshall, San Antonio, Victoria and Waco.
 These activities may be carried out through inter-local agreements or contracts and may include identifying, inventorying, and monitoring of pollution levels, modeling pollution levels and the identification, quantification, and implementation of appropriate locally enforceable pollution-reduction controls.

 The TCEQ shall allocate these funds in such a way as to channel the funds to those projects most useful for the SIP.
 The areas receiving funds shall submit work plans for TCEQ approval describing the work they will complete with those funds.

 With guidance from the TCEQ, all areas have been encouraged to devote resources to the following tasks:

 - updating the conceptual understanding of local ozone formation processes;